OpenImaging/miqa/docs/setup.md

 ### Mail server

 MIQA has an email feature that allows users to send screenshots of scan slices to colleagues.
 As such, the MIQA server needs a specialized mail server to send those emails.
 There are many options for free open source mail servers for enterprise or personal use.
-Our documentation (see [production instructions](https://github.com/OpenImaging/miqa/tree/master/prod)) recommends Mailtrap, which only requires an account for their online portal .
+Our documentation (see [production instructions](https://github.com/OpenImaging/miqa/tree/master/prod)) recommends Mailtrap, which only requires an account for their online portal.
 If your organization has some other standard for mail servers, that option is equally compatible with MIQA.
-You simply need to obtain the values for `host`, `port`, `user`, and `password` for the mail server you choose.
+You simply need to obtain the values for `host`, `port`, `user`, and `password` for the SMTP server you choose.
 The production instructions will specify how to use these values in the configuration.

 ### SSL certificates